 Antigua, Guatemala is a hidden gem for Black solo travelers, offering a unique blend of culture, history, and natural beauty.
 When I made my first trip to the most populous country in Central America, I had no idea what to expect.
 I had just left Mexico with plans to visit Costa Rica a few weeks later and Guatemala was the perfect destination in between the two.
 To sum my trip up, I was pleasantly surprised throughout my trip.
 My travel experience as solo as a Black woman left me with nothing but good vibes and things to say about the country, culture, and its people.

-While there, I had the opportunity to visit several cities but in this article, we'll focus on the country's capital city, Antigua and why you should add it to your solo travel bucket list.
+While there, I had the opportunity to visit other places, like the beautiful Lake Atitlán, but in this article, we'll focus on the country's capital city, Antigua and why you should add it to your solo travel bucket list.

 Antigua is a truly enchanting colonial city situated in the heart of Guatemala's central highlands.
 The city is renowned for its mesmerizing vistas, with three towering volcanoes providing a truly awe-inspiring backdrop to the city's picturesque cobblestone streets, strikingly colorful buildings, and exquisite architecture.
 Everywhere you look in Antigua, you are treated to a feast for the eyes, with vibrant markets brimming with exotic fruits, local handicrafts, and textiles, and stunning colonial-era churches, monasteries, and ruins dotting the landscape.